marckassay/AIT/README.md

 - About Interval Settings:

   In this menu, you program Interval timer and set audible warnings.
-In the 'Countdown Audible' section, you can set the option of having an audible at: fifteenth, tenth and/or fifth second.
+In the 'Countdown Audible' section, you can set the option of having an audible at the final: fifteenth, tenth and/or fifth second of the time segment.
 These options only apply to the active time segment of the interval timer.
 In an addition, an audible at the second, first and zero second are applied to all active, rest and countdown segments.

 ‘AIT Settings’ gives you the option to control vibration, sound, brightness, themes and screen orientation.